 There is no standard reishi mushroom dosage.
 The amount required will depend upon the person taking it and their reason for doing so.
 Consumers should follow the instructions on their supplement’s packaging or consult a professional for advice.

-There are many uses for reishi mushrooms, and humans have been aware of their benefits since ancient times.
+Humans have been aware of the benefits of reishi mushrooms since ancient times, and there are many uses for them.
 These fungi have been a staple of East Asian medicine for centuries and are now becoming known worldwide.

 Some of the best-known reishi mushroom benefits are supporting immunity, inducing a sense of calm, and promoting healthy sleep cycles.
 Therefore, they could make a valuable addition to any healthy diet.
 Furthermore, supplements are available in a range of forms to suit every lifestyle need.